MaverickApekshit/passwordchecker/README.md

-# passwordchecker
+# Password Checker
- Check if your password has ever been hacked
+Check if your password has ever been hacked.

+Features:
+- Built using Python and Pwned Passwords API

+**Dependencies:**
+ - Python
+ - requests